acalcutt/oupes-mega-hass/README.md

 # OUPES Mega — Home Assistant Custom Integration

-A local Bluetooth (BLE) integration for the **OUPES Mega 1** power station.
+A local Bluetooth (BLE) integration for **OUPES Mega** power stations.
-Polls the device every minute over BLE and exposes sensors, binary sensors, and toggle switches with no cloud dependency.
+Connects via BLE (continuous or polled) and exposes sensors, binary sensors, toggle switches, and writable device settings — all with no cloud dependency.

 ---